Helium6CRES/he6-cres-spec-sims/README.md

 		* There is an example config file in the `he6-cres-spec-sims` repo under `config_files`.
 Copy that over under the experiments dir because the results will be written in the same directory that the config file you point to is.

 * Step 1:
+	* Getting each field sent to a different node.
+	* THIS WORKS ON TO STEP 2
+	* `cd /data/eliza4/he6_cres/simulation`
+	* `./he6-cres-spec-sims/he6_cres_spec_sims/run_rocks_experiment.py -exp "/data/eliza4/he6_cres/simulation/sim_results/experiments/exp_demo_nov2022.txt"`

+* Step 2:
+	* Simplest way to further parrelelize the simulations.
+Just call the simulation config again and again?
+How would that work?

 	* 11/10/22:
 		* Working through this.
 Trying to make a simulation call an executable so that I can submit it as a job.
 This means the permissions have to be right.
 Make something an executable with this:
 			* `sudo chmod +x filename.py`